OHammerpaw/reading-rainbow/README.md

   - to be able to search for books
   - to be able to add book to my shelves (Want to Read, Read)
   - be able to look at shelves one by one
-  - be able to view my progress towards reading goal
+  - *be able to view my progress towards reading goal
-  - be able to mark a book as owned
+  - *be able to mark a book as owned
-  -  beable to filter shelves by owned books
+  - *beable to filter shelves by owned books
   - be able to view book info
   - be able to leave a review/comments about read books
   - be able to edit or delete their own review/comment
-  - be able to remove book from their shelves
+  - *be able to remove book from their shelves
   - view other users reviews of books
-  - make a reading goal
+  - *make a reading goal
-  - track progress on reading goal
+  - *track progress on reading goal

+  (*Under Construction)

 WIREFRAMES
 ----------------